AntonC9018/Kari/source/README.md

 You can make them required, by setting `IsRequired` to true in the constructor.
 See the file `ArgumentParsing.cs` for an API overview, and override `IAdministrator.GetArgumentObject()` if you want to define the options somewhere else than directly in the administrator class.

+You can define a `HelpMessage` static or instance getter property, which will be used when your plugin is prompted for help with the help flag.

 ## Default plugins